Magdalena Sibylla of Neidschutz

 Magdalena Sibylla of Neidschütz (8 February 1675 – 14 April 1694), later Countess of Rochlitz, was a German noblewoman and the mistress of John George IV, Elector of Saxony.
 She was the first ever Official Mistress (Favoritin) of an Elector of Saxony.

 Early life

-Magdalena Sibylla, called "Billa", was the daughter of Ursula Margarethe of Haugwitz, who had at one time been the mistress of John George III, Elector of Saxony.
-By order of the Elector, Ursula married Colonel Rudolf of Neidschütz, who officially appears as the father of Billa, though there were rumors that Billa was in fact the child of Johann George.
+Magdalena Sibylla, called Billa, was the daughter of Ursula Margarethe of Haugwitz (1650–1713), who had at one time been the mistress of John George III, Elector of Saxony.
+By order of the Elector, Ursula married Colonel Rudolf of Neidschütz (1627–1703), member of an old Saxon nobility, who officially appears as the father of Billa, though there were rumors that Billa was in fact the child of Johann George.
 If this had been true, it would have made Billa half-sister of her lover, John George IV.

 Official mistress

 Billa became mistress of John George IV in late 1691.
 By order of his mother, he was forced to marry, in April 1692, in an attempt to break up the affair.
 Instead, immediately after he assumed the Electorate, he openly lived with Billa, and she became the first ever Official Mistress (Favoritin) of an Elector of Saxony.
 John George abandoned his wife in the official residence and moved into another palace with Billa.